 The Lake District National Park is open to the public at all times.
 There are no gates or barriers barring entry to the National Park.
 Come and visit!
+Check out our popular visiting section for all you need to know when planning a trip to the English Lakes.

 Call Traveline on 0871 200 2233 (calls cost 12p per minute plus your phone company's access charge) or visit their website www.traveline.info.

-Please take a look at the Things to do section on our website.
+Please take a look at the things to do section on our website.

 To have a BBQ in the Lake District you must have permission of a landowner to BBQ on their land.
 You also need to make aware of the following: